LAGuide

 Resting in the shadows of Dodger Stadium, The Douglas is the perfect place to pre-game, post-game, or just hang out whenever the weather's nice.
 This dive bar doesn't have much space—mostly just a few tables inside and on the sidewalk—but the energy is always relaxed, draft beers are just $4, and there's a surprisingly varied food menu for when game-day drinks turn into a craving for fried things.
 There's vegan falafel, a buttermilk fried chicken sandwich as big as your head, baskets of chicharrones, and a weekly rotating sweet treat.
 Get the weekly rotating sweet treat.

 After consuming more coconut beef at the Park's Finest than we probably should, we like to stop by Thunderbolt next door for some pre-game drinks.
-But be warned: the cocktails here exist in the dangerous, highly coveted Venn diagram of very strong yet genuinely tasty, so maybe save this spot for a post-game if you're hoping to make it to the first pitch.
+But be warned: the cocktails here exist in the dangerous, highly coveted Venn diagram of very strong and tasty, so maybe save this spot for a post-game if you're hoping to snag a bobblehead.
 Our favorites are the La Frutera, with tequila, mango, and tamarind (order it spicy), and the Tropipop, which is sweet and tropical like a piña colada, but filled with so much rum you'll forget how upset you were about the score at the bottom of the ninth.
-This Echo Park spot also just feels like a warm, lived-in neighborhood bar with comfy leather couches, dark green walls, and plenty of old-school hip-hop to dance to with your exhausted, semi-delusional gameday posse.

 Chase Sapphire Card Ad